the-orange-shirt/gh-pages/source/_posts/2014-12-27-learning-to-switch.markdown

 * End the swing facing out, then turn alone to face in switched.
   Although if I just end the swing facing out, sometimes people think it was accidental and try to fix it.
-Often, I add a flourish that isn't strange to do facing out, e.g.,
+I try to head this off by adding a flourish that isn't strange to do facing out, e.g.,

   - swing in a cuddle, shallow side dip facing out, twirl out of the cuddle in (switched) place